 How to Fix Stuck Xbox One Game Installs: Method 3 Restart Your Console

 Between these two methods, you should find your stuck Xbox One game install fixed.
-If you don’t, Microsoft recommends hard restarting your console by holding your finger over the Xbox One logo on the front of your original Xbox One or holding down the Xbox logo on the Xbox One S. After they’ve restarted, try to install the game again.
+If you don’t, Microsoft recommends hard restarting your console by holding your finger over the Xbox One logo on the front of your original Xbox One or holding down the Xbox logo on the Xbox One S or One X. After they’ve restarted, try to install the game again.

 How to Fix Stuck Xbox One Game Installs: Slow Downloads